Ezku/equanimous-tribble/content/4-conclusions/3-evaluation.md

 Credibility is the quality of truthfulness and persuasiveness in causalities and relationships inferred in a study. \citep{lincoln1985naturalistic} The reasoning in this study followed an abductive inference to the best explanation \citep{dubois2002systematic}, in which an iterative interplay between theoretical framework and empirical analysis affords the search of a theory with suitable explanatory power.
 This is consistent with descriptions of case study research process in general \citep{eisenhardt1989building} and ethnographical studies specifically \citep{lecompte1982problems}.

-- the extent to which conclusions represent reality is called validity by \citet{lecompte1982problems}, who divide it into categories of internal and external validity
-  - whether constructs devised by researchers represent categories of human experience that occur
-  - internal validity is the extent to which observations are authentic representations
-  - external validity is the degree to which representations may be compared legitimately across groups

-Transferability \citep{lincoln1985naturalistic}
-- the generalizability of the findings,
-- i.e. whether the findings can be applied in other contexts and to other research subjects

-in ethnographical research this is supported by - \citet{lecompte1982problems}
-- Comparability (requires that the ethnographer delineate the characteristics of the group studied or constructs generated so that they can serve as a basis for comparison with other groups)
-- translatability (assumes that research methods, analytic categories, and characteristics of phenomena and groups are identified so explicitly that comparisons can be conducted confidently)

-Transferability of findings in qualitative research
-- cannot be determined by the evaluator of the study that is transferred
-- instead by the receiver of the evaluation \citep{eisenhardt1989building,guba1989fourth}

-\citep{lincoln1985naturalistic}
-- enabling receiver of the evaluation to assess applicability to other context requires thick description of the research context, theory, methods and findings of the study
+Transferability is the degree to which findings can be generalized, or whether the findings can be applied in other contexts and to other research subjects. \citep{lincoln1985naturalistic} In qualitative research, transferability cannot be determined by the evaluator, but by the receiver. \citep{eisenhardt1989building,guba1989fourth} In ethnography this determination is supported by the research goals of comparability and translatability. \citep{lecompte1982problems} As suggested by \citet{lecompte1982problems}, in this study comparability is supported by delineating the characteristics of the group under observation and the constructs generated in the study such that there exists a basis for comparison for other groups, whereas confident translation is likewise supported by describing research methods, analysis and characteristics of phenomena and groups as explicitly as possible.
+This is compatible with the requirement by \citet{lincoln1985naturalistic} that the receiver be able to assess applicability to other context by thick description of the research context, theory, methods and findings of the study.

 Dependability:
 - the consistency of the study with the aim of providing results independent from the researcher’s identity \citep{guba1989fourth}